Astapor/Edany/README.md

 Then finally create a symlink from local "Google Drive/edany/assets" -> "/path/to/edany/main/assets".
 We now have an automatically syncing storage between contributors that does not bloat our VCS.

+Note: there's main/local/assets for local testing purposes (like generating test maps and loading them).
+Also note that the symlink isn't writable, you have to do modifications in the actual folder, not the symlink'd folder.

 ##### Setting up LibGDX

 Unfortunately this has to be done manually after SBT.